 When the temperature starts to climb, I have no problem reaching for something frozen on a stick to cool all of us off.
 And I especially love when that popsicle treat is actually pretty good for our bodies, too, with healthier ingredients blended in to create something delicious.
-So grab your favorite popsicle molds and one of these easy-to-make, healthier popsicle recipes for kids.
+So grab your favorite popsicle molds (at our affiliate Amazon) and one of these easy-to-make, healthier popsicle recipes for kids.
 It’s time to get freezing.

 Related: 11 of the best gourmet popsicle recipes.